Nathidraws/Simple-Discord-Bot-Example/README.md

 It just puts the bot online.

-All you need to do is put your bots token in Bot.js and run the bot. :)
+All you need to do is:
+1. Unzip node-modules,
+2. Put your bots token in Bot.js,
+3. Run the bot. :)